 Changes and restrictions in virtual circuit functionality

-- At this time, you can only create virtual circuits between a PacketFabric-owned port and a Colt-powered port.
-You cannot create virtual circuits between two Colt ports.
+- You can create a virtual circuit between a PacketFabric port and a Colt port, or a virtual circuit between two Colt ports.

 - Only backbone virtual circuits are supported.
 Cloud connections and third-party marketplace connections are not currently supported.